 - (2) The Governor in Cabinet may make regulations as to the administrative procedures that need to be taken and exhausted before a person employed at the school is handed over for prosecution. - 41.
-The Governor in Cabinet may make regulations prescribing all matters that are required or permitted by this Law to be prescribed, or are necessary or convenient to be prescribed for giving effect to the purposes of this Law.
+(1) Every school or early childhood institution shall have a written Child Abuse Reporting Policy which shall comply with the Children Law.